Unemployment Compensation Module

 Would require the employee to expose co-workers, members of the public, business invitees, or the like to personal injury, property damage, or any of the other types of misconduct mentioned above

-Where any of these things occur, the employer is deemed to have “constructively discharged” the employee, meaning the resignation is treated as if the termination of the employee’s job had been initiated by the employer because of the employer’s conduct or indifference to job conditions that would cause any reasonable person of ordinary sensibilities to resign rather than continue to subject themselves to the risks, embarrassment, humiliation, or personal threats attached to carrying out the employer’s wishes.
+Where any of these things occur, the employer is deemed to have “constructively discharged” the employee, meaning the law will treat the resignation as if the termination of the employee’s job was involuntary and had been initiated by the employer because the employer’s conduct or indifference to job conditions would cause any reasonable person of ordinary sensibilities to resign rather than continue to subject himself or herself to the risks, embarrassment, humiliation, or personal threats attached to carrying out the employer’s wishes.